gi0rgi-k/OOP-UoE/Unit01/CollaborativeDiscussion/README.md

-You can find the submission of Initial Post of a collaborative discussion 1 by opening 'Initial_Post_Discussion_1.pdf' pdf file.
+You can find the submission of Initial Post of a collaborative discussion 1 by opening 'Initial_Post_Discussion_1.pdf' file.